EddaSchulz/Xert_paper/README.md

 ## Description
 CRISPR_library_design: Contains instructions, code and files to reproduce the library design for the non-coding CRISPRi screen within the Xist locus.
+(Code by Till Schwämmle)

 CRISPR_screen_analysis: Contains instructions, code and files to reproduce the analysis for the CRISPR interference screen during the onset of random XCI.
+(Code by Till Schwämmle)

 NGS_alignment: Contains instructions, code and files to reproduce alignment and processing of NGS data utilized in the manuscript.
+(Code by Till Schwämmle)

 NGS_downstream: Contains instructions, code and files to reproduce analyses of processed NGS data.
+(Code by Till Schwämmle)